We’re located at 2710 E 4th Street, Long Beach, CA. Nearest cross-street is Temple Ave and we’re on the east end of

-Once it’s what you consider “stale” we recommend searching for recipes to utilize the bread in this new state: make some great croutons (click here for inspiration + a great recipe), grate it and enjoy homemade bread crumbs in your meatballs or as a thickening agent in your soups/dips/sauces/mezze, or go for classics like french toast and bread pudding!
+Once it’s what you consider “stale” we recommend searching for recipes to utilize the bread in this new state: make some great croutons, grate it and enjoy homemade bread crumbs in your meatballs or as a thickening agent in your soups/dips/sauces, or go for classics like french toast and bread pudding!
 The options are endless and stretch many cuisines and cultures.
 We invite you to explore a new world of traditions and cooking with stale bread!

-The loaf keeps well in the paper bag provided, wrapped and placed on the counter with cut side down.
+The loaf keeps well in the paper bag provided, wrapped and placed on the counter with cut side down, at room temperature for 3-5 days.

 We’ve had excellent results with baguettes if not eaten the same day re-crisped for 10 minutes at 350F.
 This also works if frozen (wrapped tightly in plastic).